cyrilletuzi/angular-async-local-storage/docs/INTEROPERABILITY.md

 ### `indexedDB` database and object store names

-When storing in `indexedDb`, names are used for the database and the object store, so you will need that all APIs use the same names.
+When storing in `indexedDB`, names are used for the database and the object store, so you will need that all APIs use the same names.

 Option 1: keep the config of this lib and change the names in the other APIs,